psgonza/bynario_posts/2017-03-07-simple-Vigenere-cipher-in-python.markdown

 # Alphabet used as reference
 source = string.ascii_uppercase

-#Creating the Vigenere Square.
+# Creating the Vigenere Square.
 A 26x26 matrix.
-# In the example provided by the book, instead of using the regular alphabet as reference, we shift the items, so
+# In the example provided by the book, instead of using the regular alphabet as reference
-# so the column used as reference doesn't start in A, but in B
+# we shift the items, so the column used as reference doesn't start in A, but in B
 for row in range(len(source)):
     matrix.append([ x for i,x in enumerate(source) if i > row ])
     for i,x in enumerate(source):